Objxs is a registered Arizona Corporations Commission LLC, owned by

 potential worker with a particular

-identification software tool output results in being fitted or matched to one of the solids and particular type of
+solid (Tetrahedron, Hexahedron, Octahedron, Dodecahedron and Icosahedron).
+Being fitted or matched to one of the solids and a particular type of

-the origin of the term fitted-contractor.
+work results in the origin of the term fitted-contractor.

 No, I'm afraid we didn't end up finding super humans.
 However, this might